The golden spike that united the nation

 On May 10, 1869, officials and workers of the Central Pacific Railroad and Union Pacific Railroad gathered in the Utah desert to celebrate the completion of an engineering feat decades in the making — a transcontinental railroad connecting eastern and western states.
 That day, as the last rails were laid at Promontory Summit, four ceremonial spikes were placed into a commemorative wooden tie made of polished California laurel, the last of thousands of ties supporting iron rails spiked in an unbroken track of 1,776 miles across prairies, deserts, and mountains.

 A railroad reaching to the Pacific had been a dream of many entrepreneurs since the 1840s.
-During six years of railroad construction, the mostly Chinese crews of the Central Pacific built eastward, tunneling through granite in the Sierra Nevada and across the Nevada dessert.
+During six years of railroad construction, the mostly Chinese crews of the Central Pacific built eastward, tunneling through granite in the Sierra Nevada and across the Nevada desert.
 From Omaha, Nebraska, the largely Irish, veteran, and Mormon workforce of the Union Pacific laid rails westward across the Great Plains to Utah.

 Between the unfinished ends of transcontinental track, Wells Fargo stagecoaches ran both east and west, bridging the gap between eastern and western states.
 On May 9, 1869, the day before the driving of the last spike, a Wells Fargo stagecoach made a final, short run east carrying mail and passengers — by then just an eight-mile journey.
 The trains had finally outrun the stagecoach.